nicklockwood/GLView/README.md

 	@property (nonatomic, readonly) CGFloat scale;

 The image scale.
 For @2x images on Retina display devices this will have a value of 2.0.

-On iOS3.x this will always return 1.0;
+    @property (nonatomic, readonly) CGSize textureSize;

+The size of the underlying texture.
+The dimensions of the texture will always be a power of two.
+For images that have a scale of 1.0 (non-Retina) and have power-of-two dimensions, this will match the size property.

+    @property (nonatomic, readonly) CGRect clipRect;

+The clipping rectangle used to resize the texture to fit the image rect.
+This rect is measured in texture pixels, so for images that have power-of-two dimensions, the clipRect will match the textureSize.

 GLImage methods
 ------------------

-	+ (GLImage *)imageNamed:(NSString *)name;
+	+ (GLImage *)imageNamed:(NSString *)nameOrPath;

 This method works more-or-less like the equivalent UIImage method.
-The image with the matching name in the application resources bundle will be loaded and returned.
+The image file specified by the nameOrPath paramater will be loaded and returned.
 The image is also cached so that any subsequent `imageNamed` calls for the same file will return the exact same copy of the image.
 IN a low memory situation, this cache will be cleared.
 Retina display images using the @2x naming scheme also behave the same way as for UIImage.

 The name can include a file extension.
 If it doesn't, .png is assumed.
-The name may also include a full or partial file reference, and, unlike UIImage's version, GLIMage's imageNamed function can load images outside of the application bundle, such as from the application documents folder.
-Note however that because these images are cached, it is unwise to load images in this way if they are likely to change or be deleted, as this may result in unpredictable behaviour.
+The name may also include a full or partial file path, and, unlike UIImage's version, GLIMage's imageNamed function can load images outside of the application bundle, such as from the application documents folder.
+Note however that because these images are cached, it is unwise to load images in this way if they are likely to be replaced or deleted while the app is running, as this may result in unexpected behaviour.

-**NOTE:** Currently, GLImage can only load images whose dimensions are powers of two, e.g. 8x128, 32x64, 128x128, 512x256, etc. This is due to technical limitations of OpenGL textures.
-If you attempt to load a non-power-of-two image, GLImage will fail.
-If you are using PVR images, the width and height must also be equal (see notes under PVR section below).
+**NOTE:** OpenGL textures are required to have dimensions that are a power of two, e.g. 8x128, 32x64, 128x128, 512x256, etc. As of version 1.2.2, GLImage can load images whose dimensions are not powers of two and it will automatically frame them inside the smallest valid texture size.
+However, it is still recommended that you try to use images that are powers of two whenever possible, as it avoids wasting video memory.

-	+ (GLImage *)imageWithContentsOfFile:(NSString *)path;
+	+ (GLImage *)imageWithContentsOfFile:(NSString *)nameOrPath;
-	- (GLImage *)initWithContentsOfFile:(NSString *)path;
+	- (GLImage *)initWithContentsOfFile:(NSString *)nameOrPath;

 These methods load a GLImage from a file.
 The path parameter can be a full or partial path.
 For partial paths it is assumed that the path is relative to the application resource folder.
-If the file extension is omitted it is assumed to be .png.
+If the file extension is omitted, it is assumed to be .png.
 Retina display images using the @2x naming scheme behave the same way as for UIImage.
 Images loaded in this way are not cached or de-duplicated in any way.

 	+ (GLImage *)imageWithUIImage:(UIImage *)image;
 	- (GLImage *)initWithUIImage:(UIImage *)image;

 These methods create a GLImage from an existing UIImage.
 The original scale and orientation of the UIImage are preserved.
-The result GLIImage format will be a 32 bit uncompressed RGBA texture.
+The result GLIImage format will be a 32-bit uncompressed RGBA texture.

+    + (GLImage *)imageWithSize:(CGSize)size scale:(CGFloat)scale drawingBlock:(GLImageDrawingBlock)drawingBlock;
+    - (GLImage *)initWithSize:(CGSize)size scale:(CGFloat)scale drawingBlock:(GLImageDrawingBlock)drawingBlock;

+These methods allow you to create a new GLImage by drawing the contents directly using Core Graphics.
+The first and second arguments specify the size and scale of the image, and the third argument is a block function that you use to do your drawing.
+The block takes a single argument which is the CGContextRef for you to draw into.
+See the "Drawing" tab in the GLImage Demo example app for a demonstration.

 	- (void)bindTexture;